IBM/platinum-demos/docs/ibm-concert-demo-environment/assets.md

 - A complete sample dataset
 - watsonx connectivity
 - Concert Workflows (RNA) connectivity
-- Gen AI workflows (public preview)
+- AI-Powered Remediation with Concert Workflows (public preview)
-- Pre-built workflows
 - GitHub ticketing
 - Automation rules
+- Pre-built workflows
 - z/OS data

 <inline-notification text="Gen AI workflows are in public preview and are currently not trained on the full set of workflow actions. <br/> Gen AI workflows are currently trained only on actions that involve cloud providers (e.g., AWS, Azure, GCP, IBM Cloud)."></inline-notification>